rlebron88/vcf2fasta/README.md

 ## Limitations
 - ONLY ONE SEQUENCE/CHROMOSOME PER VCF.
 - USE "X" TO REFER TO THE SEQUENCE OF REF IN THE VCF FILE.
-- IF THERE IS MORE THAN ONE ALT, USED THE FIRST.
+- IF THERE IS MORE THAN ONE ALT, THE FIRST IS USED.
 - DO NOT USE multiFASTA.